hbc/NGS_Data_Analysis_Course/lessons/10_DE_analysis.md

 	cd results
 	mkdir diffexpression

 Now we need to copy over the required files.
 There are two files that we need, both are in different locations.
-First, let's copy over the
+First, let's copy over the script file:

-Now cp required folder from we need two:
+	cp /groups/hbctraining/unix_oct2015_other/DE_script.R diffexpression/

-metadata file:  ~/unix_oct2015/other/Mov10_rnaseq_metadata.txt
+The R script will require as input **1) your count matrix file** and **2) a metadata file**.
+The count matrix we generated in the last lesson and is in the `counts` directory.
+The metadata file is a tab-delimited file which contains any information associated with our samples.
+Each row corresponds to a sample and eaach column contains some information about each sample.
+Once you have the files copied, take a look at the metadata using `less`.

-script file: ~/unix_oct2015/other/DE_script.R
+	cp counts/Mov10_rnaseq_counts_complete.txt diffexpression

-Use less with each to see what we have copied over.
+	cp ~/unix_oct2015/other/Mov10_rnaseq_metadata.txt diffexpression

-To run the R script:
+Ok, now we're all setup to run our R script!
+Let's run it from our `diffexpression` directory

 	cd diffexpression
 	Rscript DE_script.R Mov10_rnaseq_counts_complete.txt Mov10_rnaseq_metadata.txt

 ### Resources for R